Moderna, Inc.

 Scan Results

 Daily timeframeModerna, Inc., a biotechnology company, provides messenger RNA medicines in the United States, Europe, and internationally.
-The company carries a $18.28B market cap, placing it firmly in the large-cap category.
+With a market capitalization of $24.53B, it sits in large-cap territory.
 The company's respiratory vaccines include spikevax, mNEXSPIKE, mRESVIA, COVID, RSV, seasonal influenza, combination, and pandemic influenza vaccine; latent vaccines comprise cytomegalovirus, epstein-barr virus, and human immunodeficiency virus vaccines; enteric viruses include norovirus; public health vaccines consist of Zika, Nipah, and Mpox vaccines; and bacterial diseases vaccines, such as lyme vaccines.

 Market Cap